Classification of Grothendieck rings of complex fusion categories of multiplicity one up to rank six: Introduction

-\begin{ac} The authors would like to thank Eric C. Rowell for pointing out the new zesting construction \cite{zest}, Ricardo Buring for his help with SageMath \cite{sage}, and Arthur Jaffe for his constant encouragement and helpful discussions.
+\begin{ac} The authors would like to thank Eric C. Rowell for pointing out the new zesting construction \cite{zest}, Andrew Schopieray for pointing out the PhD thesis of Josiah E. Thornton about generalized near-group categories \cite{thor}, Ricardo Buring for his help with SageMath \cite{sage}, Joost Slingerland and Gert Vercleyen for useful discussions and AnyonWiki \cite{AnyonWiki}, Arthur Jaffe for his constant encouragement and helpful discussions, and finally the anonymous referee for a careful proofreading and relevant comments.
 The first author would like to thank Harvard University for his hospitality.
-The first and second author are supported by Grant 100301004 from Tsinghua University.
+The first author is supported by Grant 04200100122 from Tsinghua University and 2020YFA0713000 from NKPs.
+The second author is supported by BIMSA.
 The third author is supported by Grant TRT 0159, ARO Grants W911NF-19-1-0302 and W911NF-20-1-0082. \end{ac}